Reverse Mortgage Myths And Misconceptions

 That’s TRUE: those benefits are generally unaffected by a reverse mortgage.

-Are there a lot of upfront costs associated with a reverse mortgage?
+Are there a lot of upfront costs with a reverse mortgage?
+Is it a rip-off?

-That’s a MYTH: they don’t require large out-of-pocket expenses.
+That’s a MYTH: reverse mortgages don’t require large out-of-pocket expenses.

-Mortgage loan origination costs and interest rates are comparable to those of traditional mortgages.
-There are FHA insurance costs that some traditional mortgages don’t require, but the insurance benefits are well worth the relatively small cost.
+Mortgage loan origination costs and reverse mortgage interest rates are comparable to those of traditional mortgages.
+There are FHA insurance costs that some traditional mortgages do not require, but they are relatively small.
 Typically, lender closing costs and fees can be financed into the loan, so there’s little required out of pocket.

 Will I have to pay taxes on the reverse mortgage?